KCaglarCoskun/enur-filter-list/CONTRIBUTING.md

 ### Modules That Should not be Blocked ###
 * Webpages that provide recommendations only and don't have a particular topic.
 Lots of homepages are in this category e.g. youtube.com/ or homepages of magazine/newspaper websites.
 * Obviously: Search bars and search results should not be blocked

+### Sorting ###
+Grouping similar filters is cannon.
+Alphabetical sorting is not strictly necessary since ctrl+f replaces this need.
+It is preferred though.

+### Comments ###
+Comments for every filter is desired.
+Comments should be positioned over the filter.